 - Go shopping on the nearby bustling pedestrianised Istiklal Street

-- Enjoy Turkish street food
+- Enjoy Turkish street food and an array of traditional Turkish dishes you must try

 - Meander the Turkish delight and dondurma shops for some local desserts